xBartM/Solar-Collector-Shape-Optimiser/README.md

 ## Preface

 Originally I wrote this project in 2021/2022.
-It's performance was terrible but it used CUDA kernels to speed the execution up.
+It's performance was terrible so I used CUDA kernels to speed the execution up.
 I wanted to revisit this project for I thought I could make it better.
-I changed it's structure to a more standardized one, refactored it so it's easier to maintain and understand, I made it 100x-1000x faster (on CPU) via various means, I changed data structure from AoS to SoA architecture to maximize parallel performance, I added another build target so it's easy to build on Termux (terminal emulator for Android), I removed the duplicated and/or unnecessary code, I added a ton of new functionalities...
+I changed it's structure to a more standardized one, refactored it so it's easier to maintain and understand, I made it 100x-1000x faster (on CPU) via various means, I changed data structure from AoS to SoA architecture to maximize parallel performance, I added another build target so it's easy to build in Termux (terminal emulator for Android), I removed the duplicated and/or unnecessary code, I added a ton of new functionalities...

 It never occured to me, that using Genetic Algorithm to optimize a 3D mesh (that starts out as random noise) might **not be a viable solution**.
 So please, consider this work as an adventureous endeavor of a curious mind, and **NOT** as a solution to the given problem.
 Make yourself a favour and use existing libraries for 3D mesh optimization (might be using GA, might not) and define a problem before attempting to solve it.
 More on that at the end of this file.